EpicTask/epictask/services/task_management/README.md

 ## Getting Started
 To use the Task Management Service, follow these steps:

-1. Clone the Task Coin repository from GitHub.
+1. Clone the Epic Task repository from GitHub.
 2. Install the required dependencies and libraries specified in the project's documentation.
 3. Configure the Task Management Service according to your environment and project requirements.
-4. Integrate the Task Management Service into your Task Coin application or system.
+4. Integrate the Task Management Service into your Epic Task application or system.
 5. Ensure proper authentication and authorization mechanisms are in place to protect sensitive task data.
 6. Customize the service according to your specific task management needs, such as adding additional 7. attributes or functionalities.
 8. Test the service thoroughly to ensure it meets your requirements and functions as expected.